Toshichi Iwata

-Toshichi Iwata (岩田 藤七, Iwata Tōshichi, 1893-1980) was a Japanese glass artist considered to be the founding father of modern art glass making in Japan.
+Toshichi Iwata (岩田 藤七, Iwata Tōshichi; 12 March 1893– 23 August 1980) was a Japanese glass artist considered to be the founding father of modern art glass making in Japan.
 Active from 1927 until his death, he created unique studio works as well as production pieces.
 During his lifetime, Iwata was considered to be Japan's foremost authority on modern glass craft.

 Career

 Toshichi Iwata studied Western painting under Saburosuke Okada at the Hakuba-kai Western Painting Institute in 1911.
-Iwata attended the Tokyo School of Fine Arts for twelve years, where he studied metal work and Western oil painting.
+Iwata attended the Tokyo School of Fine Arts for twelve years, where he studied in the metal work and Western oil painting departments.
 He learned engraving from Shomin Unno and Shigeyuki Hirata, and lacquer art from Shisui Rokkaku.
 He studied sculpture under Taimu Tatehata in 1922.

 Iwata graduated in 1918 from the metal craft department and earned a BA in Western oil painting in 1923.
 It was during this time that he became interested in crafting art glass and ultimately chose to pursue a career as a glass artist.
 Iwata next studied under Imamura Shigezo at the Tachibana Glass Factory.
 From 1927 until 1937 he worked as a designer for the Tokyo Tokei watch company and also participated in glass research at the Iwaki Glass Laboratory before 1930.
-In 1931 he founded the Iwata Glass Manufacturing Co., LTD. He became a member of the Tokyo Prefectural Art Preservation Council and Tokyo Crafts Association Exhibition of Arts and Crafts Department Exhibition Jury in 1941.
+In 1931 he founded the Iwata Glass Manufacturing Co., Ltd. He became a member of the Tokyo Prefectural Art Preservation Council and Tokyo Crafts Association Exhibition of Arts and Crafts Department Exhibition Jury in 1941.